Robust computation of linear models by convex relaxation: Analysis of the IRLS Algorithm

 \subsection{Solving the Weighted Least-Squares Problem}

 In this section, we verify that Algorithm~\ref{alg:weighted-ls} correctly solves the weighted least-squares problem~\eqref{eqn:irls-obj}.
 The following lemma provides a more mathematical statement of the algorithm, along with the proof of correctness.
+Note that this statement is slightly more general than the recipe presented in Algorithm~\ref{alg:weighted-ls} because it is valid for over the entire range \(0<d<D\).

-\begin{lemma}[Solving the Weighted Least-Squares Problem] Assume that $0 < d < D$, and suppose that $\Xall$ i a set of observations in $\R^D$.
+\begin{lemma}[Solving the Weighted Least-Squares Problem] Assume that $0 < d < D$, and suppose that $\Xall$ is a set of observations in $\R^D$.
 For each $\vct{x} \in \Xall$, let $\beta_{\vct{x}}$ be a nonnegative weight.
 Form the weighted sample covariance matrix $\mtx{C}$, and compute its eigenvalue decomposition:

 When $\rank(\mtx{C}) \leq d$, construct a vector $\vct{\nu} \in \R^D$ via the formula

 When $\rank(\mtx{C}) > d$, define the positive quantity $\theta$ implicitly by solving the equation

 Construct a vector $\vct{\nu} \in \R^D$ whose components are